Law of International Finance

 Governments and major commercial businesses require finance for the running and developing of their economies and businesses.
 While corporations may access finance through the issue of equity, which represents approximately 15 per cent of the total funds raised annually, debt funding in the form of loans and debt securities represents the remaining balance of the annual total funds raised.
 The international financial markets provision of funds meets a major requirement of both states and commerce in the running and development of economies and commercial business.
 Debt finance is complimentary to corporate finance that deals with equity financing.

-The course provides students with a sound knowledge of;
+The module provides students with a sound knowledge of;

 - the structure and legal principles relevant to international financial transactions;